 Well, it’s that season.
 I go to the grocery story and the shelves are bursting with ripe produce.
 Take a drive in the country and the roadside stands are selling fresh corn on the husk.
 I cannot see all these garden goods without thinking of my own mother, who kept a garden and found herself giving away bushels of produce to neighbours when it was coming fast and furious at the end of the summer.
 It was fertility in plain sight.

 It makes me think of the other kind of fertility because I come from a big family.
 In addition to raising a garden, my mother had a large crop of kids.
 One thing I really hated growing up was that people seemed to forget about my dad altogether.
 They called us “Betty Toop’s Boys”.
 We were that subgroup long before we were individuals.
 I can laugh about it now, but there is no doubt that my mother was fruitful.
 She left behind more of herself than she took away.
-At my present age, I am sufficiently distanced from my mother’s fertility to think about the topic objectively.
+At my present age, I am distanced enough from my mother’s fertility to think about it objectively.

 For You formed my inward parts; you covered me in my mother’s womb.

 I will praise You, for I am fearfully and wonderfully made;

 Marvelous are Your works, and that my soul knows very well.

 My frame was not hidden from You, when I was made in secret,

 And skillfully wrought in the lowest parts of the earth.

 Your eyes saw my substance, being yet unformed.